Sep-18th-2008

 Hardware

-ATmega16 or ATmega32 running @ 16MHz.
-Connet LEDs using 330ohms resistors on PORTC[3,2,1,0].
-If you are using xBoard you can connect four onboard LEDs to PORTC using four PIN Connectors.
+ATmega8A running @ 16MHz.
+Connect LEDs using 330ohms resistors on PB1.
 Thats it for now meet in next tutorial.
-And please don't forget to post a comment, I am waiting for them !
+And please don’t forget to post a comment, I am waiting for them !

 Download PDF version | Get Adobe Reader Free !!!

-37 Responses to “AVR Timers – An Introduction”
+131 thoughts on “AVR Timers – An Introduction

 can you send me a program to make a reaction tester please